 - Mac shows incorrect Date or Time Zone

-If you have an older Mac computer which has PRAM then the issues listed above plus the following issues are usually related to a corrupted PRAM.
+If you have an older Mac using PRAM, the issues listed above plus the following issues are related to a corrupted PRAM.

 - Mac is not charging properly

 - Problems with Mouse and other External Devices